 - bloody or cloudy urine

-While regular cranberry consumption can help to prevent bladder issues, it should be noted that cranberries should not be used as an alternative to medical treatment (for humans and dogs alike).
-Once a UTI occurs, the best route is to talk to a medical professional—in this case, the vet—who will prescribe the proper medication and antibiotics to rid your furry friend of his UTI.
-Sometimes, UTI treatment will also be accompanied by recommendations for some dietary changes.
+While regular cranberry consumption can help with bladder issues, it should be noted that cranberries should not be used as an alternative to medical treatment (for humans and dogs alike).
+Once a UT issue occurs, the best route is to talk to a medical professional—in this case, the vet—who will prescribe the proper medication and antibiotics.

 Can Cranberries Cause Problems for My Dog?